adrazen/cs140e-final-project/labs/6-interrupts/README.md

 currently running thread (often by the previous or current instruction, such as a access fault, divide by zero, illegal instruction, etc.)
-The framework we use will handle these as well; and, in fact, on the arm at a mechanical level there is little difference.
+The framework we use will handle these as well; and, in fact, on the ARM at a mechanical level there is little difference.

 Like everything good, interrupts come at a cost: this will be our first exposure to race conditions.
 If both your regular code and the